Steven Kwan Player Props: Guardians vs. Blue Jays

-On Tuesday, Steven Kwan (on the back of going 0-for-4) and the Cleveland Guardians play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+On Wednesday, Steven Kwan (.237 batting average in his past 10 games, with a double, a home run, four walks and two RBI) and the Cleveland Guardians play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
 First pitch is at 7:10 PM ET.

 Steven Kwan Game Info & Props vs. the Blue Jays